 Naturally, heeding the voice of your users allows you to create a product focused on great user experience.
-But that’s not all.

-How Does Uptech Conduct Project Discovery?
+How Does Uptech Conduct Discovery Phase?

 At Uptech, we involve the project manager, business analyst, and UX designer in the discovery phase of a project.
 Research usually takes around 4 weeks to carry out the data gathering and analysis.